sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - llm-based-methods/1500 - query-group.md

           },
           {
             "id": "ownership_upgrades",
-            "description": "give one example of an existing upgrade that current ownership made?", "type": "string"
+            "description": "give one example of an existing upgrade that current ownership made", "type": "string"
           },
           {
             "id": "exterior",
-            "description": "what is the exterior of the buildings made of (walls, not roof)", "type": "string"
+            "description": "what is the exterior of the building made of (walls, not roof)?", "type": "string"
           },
         ]